walmarek/Best-Wood-World-JS/README.md

 <h3 align="center">Just started to learn skills nedeed for frontend developer.
 Doing just fine.</h3>

 - 🔭 I’m currently creating my own website [**BEST WOOD WORLD**](https://walmarek.github.io/homepage/)
-- One of the features is **Joke lottery**... try it out and see if you lucky one!
+- One of the features is **Joke lottery**... try it out and see if you're the lucky one!
 And let me know what you think.

 <h2 align="center">